GETTING THE RIGHT INSURANCE

 - Lost baggage (if your bag is lost, your trip is in jeopardy so you must be able to make last minute purchases)

 TRUE TRAVELLER INSURANCE

-We recommend using True Traveler for all your insurance needs.
+We recommend using True Traveller for all your insurance needs outside of the UK.
 They specialise in dealing with more complicated insurance requirements such as the ones you’re likely to be experiencing.
 You can build your own package or you can speak to one of their specialists to make sure you’re covered.

 They have a standard policy, meaning you can go trekking or walking up to an altitude not exceeding 3,000 metres (9,842 feet).
 This will cover the majority of general walking holidays.
-If you get the Adventure activity pack when you take out the insurance, this covers you for trekking to 4,600 metres (15,091 feet) which will cover you for the majority of trips in the Alps.
-The Adventure Pack covers trekking up Mt.
+If you get the Adventure Activity Pack when you take out the insurance, this covers you for trekking to 4,600 metres (15,091 feet) which will cover you for the majority of trips in the Alps.
+The Extreme Pack / Adventure Pack covers trekking up Mt.
 Kilimanjaro, even though the summit of Kilimanjaro, Uhuru Peak, is at 5,895 metres!
 Note Kilimanjaro is the only summit over 4,600 metres which is included within the Adventure Pack.

 They define mountaineering as climbing mountains involving ice climbing, rock climbing and mixed climbing where you carry all your belongings with you at all times.
 It normally requires the use of ropes, picks or specialist climbing equipment.
 Note they do not cover free mountaineering, climbing in remote or inaccessible regions, exploratory expeditions or new routes.
 If you are taking part in one of our ski mountaineering trips you will need to make sure you add Winter Sports Cover.

 To learn more or book your insurance click here